 Andreas Seppi announces sudden retirement from professional tennis

-Andreas Seppi enjoyed a lengthy tennis career and after 20 years on the ATP Tour, he has decided to announce retirement which appears to be very sudden.
+Andreas Seppi enjoyed a lengthy tennis career, and after 20 years on the ATP Tour, he has decided to announce his retirement from professional tennis.

-In 2013, the Italian reached his career-high 18th place in the ATP Rankings and despite never getting past fourth round at Grand Slam tournaments, he managed to win 3 ATP titles and defeated likes of Roger Federer, Rafael Nadal and Lleyton Hewitt.
+Despite never getting past the fourth round at majors, he managed to win three ATP titles and defeated the likes of Roger Federer, Rafael Nadal, and Lleyton Hewitt.

-Now, after twenty years of a fruitful career, Andreas Seppi announced that tournament in Ortisei will be his last.
-After finishing in Top 100 every year since 2005, the Italian ended 2020 ranked 106th and last year as world no. 102.
+Now, after twenty years of a fruitful career, Seppi announced that the ATP Challenger tournament in Ortisei will be his last.
+After finishing in the top 100 every year since 2005, the Italian ended the 2020 season ranked 106th and last year as the World No. 102 player.

 "It’s been a difficult season, especially in terms of my physical condition.
 Many ailments and little continuity.
 I realized that my body can no longer bear certain efforts and I have decided that the tournament in Ortisei will be my last one as a professional."